 The trail ends at the large cave recess- Ash Cave stands over 90 feet high and is almost 700 feet wide from end to end, so it’s sure to wow even the littlest traveler.
 The area is full of sand and the rocks can be slippery, so tennis shoes should be worn.
 However, on dry days I’ve found Ash Cave to be almost one giant (shallow) sandbox.
 If you have a little one that likes diggers or trucks, maybe pack a few small ones to give yourself a moment of solitude.

 Conkles Hollow is a State Nature Preserve within the Hocking Hills area.
 This is one of the most dramatic areas in the winter, as the walls of the gorge can be filled with ice formations.
 On one winter visit, my little ones thought we had taken off to Elsa’s land in Frozen.

 The best trail for kids at Conkles Hollow would be the half-mile Gorge Trail.
 The Gorge Trail at Conkles Hollow is paved and stroller-friendly, just note that if you do visit in winter, this area does not get a lot of sunshine and you may be walking on a sheet of ice instead of a paved trail!
-For the most part though, for the summer and fall visitor, this paved trail is without too many hazards for kids to encounter and makes a must-see stop on your Hocking Hills vacation.
+For the most part though, for the summer and fall visitors, this paved trail is without too many hazards for kids to encounter and makes a must-see stop on your Hocking Hills vacation.

 Cedar Falls is one of the most iconic sites at Hocking Hills!
 For good reason – the waterfall and surroundings are truly magical.
 There are multiple ways to reach the Cedar Falls and with small children, it’s hard to know which is the best!